The Rational Basis® of Happiness Podcast

 No, ma'am, I have not.

 Okay.
-Your question is, if you had a psychologist or somebody who’s credentialed actually evaluate you—by your calling, you’re saying it’s a parenting Capacity Assessment, which looks like it takes in a lot of information?
+Your question is, if you had a psychologist or somebody who's credentialed actually evaluate you?you're saying it's a Parenting Capacity Assessment, which looks like it takes in a lot of information?

 Yes, ma'am.